Academic year 2022/2023

 Learning assessment methods

 During the course homeworks are assigned.
 Solution of these exercises is part of the final exam.
-Teamwork is allowed for this part of the work.
+Teamwork is allowed for this part of the activity.
 Exam is oral.
 Students that do not make homeworks will solve exercises immediately before the oral exam.

 For the exercises there is no pubblic mark, just an evaluation which can be: passed, not passed.
 Only students that got a passed mark in the exercises can give the oral exam.
 The final mark will be given by the oral exam.